On this page, we hope that you will find some of the answers to questions that students and parents ask the most often.

-If you have a question that was not answered here or you need additional information please do not hesitate to contact us by emailing email@example.com, leaving on a message on the ETSU Housing Facebook page, or calling 423-439-4446!
+If you have a question that was not answered here or you need additional information please do not hesitate to contact us by emailing email@example.com, sending a message through our Facebook or Instagram, using the Live Chat/Messaging feature on this site, or by calling 423-439-4446during business hours!

 How do I apply?In order to apply for on-campus housing, you will need to complete a housing application and make a $100.00 deposit.
+Click here to apply online now.
+You may apply for housing at any time; however, we make our assignments based on your date of application and deposit, so the sooner you apply the better your chances of getting your top choice.
 A physical copy of the housing application may be requested by calling or stopping by our office, or by downloading here.
-You may also complete the application and deposit online here.
-You may apply for housing at any time; however, we make our assignments based on your date of application and deposit, so the sooner you apply the better your chances of getting your top choice.|

 When will I receive my room assignment?Assignments are made according to the date we receive your application and deposit.
 Fall assignments begin in April and continue throughout the summer.
 You will receive your initial assignment email with your hall assignment.
-In the email is a link to confirm your contract.
-After your contract is confirmed, you will be sent an email that specifies your room assignment, along with your roommate's (if assigned) information.
+In this email is a link to confirm your agreement(s).
+After your agreement is confirmed, you will be sent an email that specifies your room assignment, along with your roommate's (if assigned) information.
 Roommate assignments could change without notice.

 What if I don't like my room/hall assignment?If you are unhappy with your assignment, you may request to be placed on a waiting list for the residence hall of your choice after you have confirmed your contract.
 Your contract will only hold you to a space on campus and will not hold you to your current placement.
-To be placed on a reassignment list for another hall, you will need to email a request that specifies your name, the current date, your roommate preference, and the hall of your choice to Assignments@ETSU.EDU .
+To be placed on a reassignment list for another hall, you will need to email a request that specifies your name, the current date, your roommate preference, and the hall of your choice to firstname.lastname@example.org.
 Your name will be placed on a reassignment list based upon the date we receive your request.
 You will be notified, when or if, a space becomes available.
 You will be reassigned to your choice as space becomes available.

 May I be on the reassignment list for Buccaneer Ridge and Residence Halls at the same time?Yes.
-Because Buccaneer Ridge and the Residence Halls require separate applications and contracts, it is possible to be on a wait list for both.
+Because Buccaneer Ridge and the Residence Halls require separate applications and agreements, it is possible to be on a wait list for both.

-Are private rooms available?A limited number of private rooms in all halls are available.
+Are private rooms available?A limited number of smaller, single-person rooms in all halls are available.
+More commonly, students may pay double for a private unit in all halls except Centennial Hall and Buccaneer Ridge.
+See our rates for these amounts.
 Indicate your desire for a private room on your application or submit a separate written request.

 How much does it cost to stay on campus?All applications for housing must be accompanied by a deposit.
 The deposit is $100 for the residence halls and Buccaneer Ridge apartments.
 The cost per building can be found here.